 Based on information received [MSRGupta], this is not the case for these additions of candrabindu code points; there is no evidence of shared script use of existing candrabindu code points, and such use would not be supported in existing rendering engines.
-As a consequence, the additions do not prevent the inclusion of the existing code points in the MSR.
+As a consequence, the additions do not prevent the inclusion of the following existing code points in the MSR:

 - U+0901 DEVANAGARI SIGN CANDRABINDU

 - U+0981 BENGALI SIGN CANDRABINDU

 - U+0A81 GUJARATI SIGN CANDRABINDU

-• U+0B01 ORIYA SIGN CANDRABINDU
+- U+0B01 ORIYA SIGN CANDRABINDU

-A fully consistent treatment of candrabindu characters across the scripts, unfortunately, will not be possible in the first phase of the root zone LGR work, because the additions remain outside the Unicode 6.3 cutoff for MSR-1, MSR-2, MSR-3 and MSR-4.
-The Integration Panel suggests that the Generation Panel consider the newly added code points while performing its analysis to reduce the risk of any later compatibility issues.
+A fully consistent treatment of candrabindu characters across the scripts, unfortunately, will not be possible in the first phase of the RZ-LGR work, because the additions remain outside the Unicode 6.3 cutoff for MSR-1, MSR-2, MSR-3 and MSR-4.
+The Integration Panel requested the affected Generation Panel to consider such newly added code points while performing its analysis to reduce the risk of any later compatibility issues.

 All indications are that the candrabindu characters are not equally needed for everyday modern usage in their respective scripts and languages.
-Therefore, the Integration Panel expects that their inclusion in an LGR be accompanied by a detailed justification.
+Based on the information received, the Integration Panel did not add these to MSR-5 when the base version of Unicode was moved to Unicode 11.0.
+The Integration panel expects that any future inclusion in an updated LGR be accompanied by a detailed justification.